 03 of 03

-Fringing is a common and somewhat iconic finishing on area rugs.
-Many can picture the fringe on the short ends of rugs: long tassels, usually a white or off-white color.
+Fringing is a common and somewhat iconic finishing treatment for area rugs.
+This is a look that is often seen: long fringed tassels, usually a white or off-white color.

 In hand-knotted rugs, the fringe is necessary, as it is the edge of the “backbone” fibers of the rug.
 On machine-made rugs, however, fringe is only for appearance and serves no practical purpose.

-While many enjoy the look of an area rug with fringe, there are many others who find it to be a nuisance.
-It makes the rug difficult to... vacuum, as the ends get sucked into the vacuum and tangled.
-Additionally, the fringe is easily stained or soiled, and usually difficult to clean.
+While many people enjoy the look of an area rug with fringe, there are many others who find it to be a nuisance.
+It makes the rug... difficult to vacuum, for example, as the ends get sucked into the vacuum and tangled.
+The fringe isalso easily stained or soiled, and usually difficult to clean.

-Fringing is usually more expensive than binding or serging.
+Fringing is usually more expensive than either binding or serging.